retaildevcrews/loderunner/src/LodeRunner/README.md

 ### Client Mode

 **Client** mode is a newly added mode in which LodeRunner will start and wait for a [TestRun](https://github.com/retaildevcrews/loderunner/blob/main/docs/DataDictionary.md#232-testrun) to be assigned for it to execute.
-The LodeRunner running in Client mode will then use the command line arguments specified in the **TestRun** to internally start a LodeRunner service to execute the test.
+The LodeRunner running in **Client** mode will then use the command line arguments specified in the **TestRun** to internally start a LodeRunner service to execute the test.

 #### Polling for TestRuns

-Once initialized, LodeRunner will continue to poll CosmosDB for available TestRuns at a configurable interval (10s default).
-LodeRunner loops through any available TestRuns and executes them in ascending order by StartTime.
-Because TestRuns can have a scheduled StartTime, a TestRun that has a StartTime later than 1 minute in the future will be skipped.
-The skipped TestRun will continue to be available in subsequent polling results and will be executed closer to the scheduled StartTime.
+Once initialized, LodeRunner will continue to poll CosmosDB for available **TestRuns** at a configurable interval (10s default).
+LodeRunner loops through any available **TestRuns** and executes them in ascending order by StartTime.
+Because **TestRuns** can have a scheduled StartTime, a **TestRun** that has a StartTime later than 1 minute in the future will be skipped.
+The skipped **TestRun** will continue to be available in subsequent polling results and will be executed closer to the scheduled StartTime.

-In order for a TestRun to be available for a LodeRunner client, it must:
+In order for a **TestRun** to be available for a LodeRunner client, it must:

 - include the clientId in its list of LoadClients
 - not have already been executed by the client

 #### Example Client Mode Arguments

-TODO: Describe the flags for each one, explain that -s and -f are ignored in client mode
+TODO: Describe the flags for each one, explain that -s and -f are ignored in **Client** mode

 ```bash